Things to do

 Key trekking routes in Torres del Paine

-Torres del Paine's two most famous trekking routes are the W Trek and the Full Paine Big (or O) Circuit, both incorporating the Grey Lake, French Valley and Ascensio Valley.
-However, some of our favourite hikes take place off the beaten track: the Pingo, Silencio and Bader valleys are hidden gems that offer quieter paths, and stunning scenery.
+Torres del Paine's two most famous trekking routes are the W Trek and the O, or Full Circuit, both incorporating the Grey Lake, French Valley and Ascensio Valley.
+However, some of our favourite hikes take place off the beaten track: the Pingo, Silencio and Bader valleys are hidden gems that offer quieter paths and stunning scenery.

 Getting to Torres del Paine National Park

 Puerto Natales town is the only gateway to Torres del Paine.
 Roads from all over the region meet here, making it a necessary stop for anyone wishing to visit the national park.